Ghof-AM/experimental/README.md

 /* Remove if desired, but keeping original styles for context */ .movie-details-popup {
     display: none; /* Hide the popup */
-    /* Rest of styles are kept but not active */
     position: fixed;
     bottom: -100%;
     left: 0;